 Squarespace has a built-in image editor that you can use to adjust the brightness, contrast, and saturation of images.
 It’s also easy to choose different layouts, such as collages or lightboxes.

 By clicking on the Pages menu item, you can add new pages to your site.
 You don’t have to start with a blank page either.
 You can add a designer page layout, a blog, a store, a portfolio, or an events page.

 Pages can be organized into folders, and you can specify which pages don’t appear on the navigation menu.

 Step 9: Set or connect a domain

-Click on Settings and choose Domains.
-You’ll see the built-in Squarespace domain where your website is available, even if you don’t own your own domain name yet.
-Click on your Squarespace domain, and choose a more user-friendly URL for your website.
+Click on "Settings" and choose "Domains".
+You’ll see the built-in Squarespace domain where your site is available, even if you don’t own your own domain name yet.
+Click on your Squarespace domain, and choose a more user-friendly URL for your site.